CodingGagan/markdown_test/install-and-configure/advanced-configuration/custom-prom/amp-with-remote-write.md

 These commands help to automate the following tasks:

-* Create an IAM role with the AWS-managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer-amp`, `kubecost-prometheus-server-amp`.
+* Create an IAM role with the AWS-managed IAM policy and trusted policy for the following service accounts: `nOps-cost-analyzer-amp`, `nOps-prometheus-server-amp`.
 * Modify current K8s service accounts with annotation to attach a new IAM role.

 For more information, you can check AWS documentation at [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and learn more about Amazon Managed Service for Prometheus managed policy at [Identity-based policy examples for Amazon Managed Service for Prometheus](https://docs.aws.amazon.com/prometheus/latest/userguide/security\_iam\_id-based-policy-examples.html)

-## Integrating Kubecost with Amazon Managed Service for Prometheus
+## Integrating nOps with Amazon Managed Service for Prometheus

 ### Helm values